azavalny/data-structures-algorithms/README.md

 # Data Structures & Algorithms
-Data Structures and Algorithms reference guide that come from a C-based Data Structures and Algorithms course.
-I try to state definitions and usecases in my own words to help clarify common questions and precisely compare different algorithms and data structures.
+A Comprehensive Data Structures and Algorithms reference guide that originated from a C-based Data Structures and Algorithms course.
+I try to state definitions and exampkes in my own words to help clarify common questions and precisely compare different algorithms and data structures.

-### Most of the illustrations below are taken from one of my favorite TA's of all time and [their notes from this class](https://charlierose.dev/ref/cs260.pdf)
+### Some of the illustrations below are taken from one of my favorite TA's of all time and [their notes from this class](https://charlierose.dev/ref/cs260.pdf)

 ## Arraylists/Lists/Dynamic Arrays
 * O(1) access by index, O(n) by searching (if unsorted)

-## Hashtables/Hashmaps/Hashsets/Dictionaries
+## Hashtables/Hashmaps/Hashsets/Dictionaries/Lookup Tables
-* maps keys to values with O(1) lookup
+* all of these terms mean the same idea: **map keys to values with O(1) lookup**
 * stored in linkedlists or arraylists to avoid collisions, known as **chaining** with an **Open Hash Table**, or use **open addressing** to associate keys with sequences and store the new key in the next open item in the sequence with a **Closed Hash Table** (though you need to double the size and rehash values if you run out of space)
 * put (key, value) into hash table and get(key) value
 ![Alt text](/images/hashtable.png)